Soft error: Other causes

 Soft errors can also be caused by random noise or signal integrity problems, such as inductive or capacitive crosstalk.
 However, in general, these sources represent a small contribution to the overall soft error rate when compared to radiation effects.

 Some tests conclude that the isolation of DRAM memory cells can be circumvented by unintended side effects of specially crafted accesses to adjacent cells.
 Thus, accessing data stored in DRAM causes memory cells to leak their charges and interact electrically, as a result of high cells density in modern memory, altering the content of nearby memory rows that actually were not addressed in the original memory access.
 This effect is known as row hammer, and it has also been used in some privilege escalation computer security exploits.

+Since sub-20nm DRAM technology, screening and manage defective cells during product testing became increasingly costly, leading to the introduction of in-DRAM ECC to drastically lower failure rates, suggesting that since DDR5-SDRAM a growing number of errors may arise due to phenomena such as variable retention time (VRT) due to defects already present in the chip following fabrication.

 Designing around soft errors

 Soft error mitigation

 A designer can attempt to minimize the rate of soft errors by judicious device design, choosing the right semiconductor, package and substrate materials, and the right device geometry.
 Often, however, this is limited by the need to reduce device size and voltage, to increase operating speed and to reduce power dissipation.
 The susceptibility of devices to upsets is described in the industry using the JEDEC JESD-89 standard.